amblelabs/ait-wiki/content/faq.md

       #### Q: Can you add support for Immersive Portals / add your own BOTI

-      A: no we will not officially support immersive portals, we did once before but it crashed a lot and had plenty of other issues.
-Yes we are adding our own BOTI (slowly), we kinda have it right now in the form of seeing the vortex from inside when you are in flight.
-Yes it will be similar to immersive portals in the sense of seamless teleport.
-When will it be out?...
-When its done!!
+      A: We will not officially support Immersive Portals due to it not playing well with our mod.
+We briefly supported it but it proved to have plenty of issues.
+We are adding our own BOTI system and have some of it implemented now, however it will take time.
+Please be patient, it will be out when it's done.
+You can join our Discord serer to get mod teasers and updates to know when it's done!
+sidebar:
+  open: false
+  exclude: false
 ---
 MIGRATED